OpenNebula/docs/source/vmware_cluster_deployment/vmware_networking_setup/vcenter_networking.rst

 | ``VCENTER_IMPORTED``        | boolean    | No                                 | This attribute is a protection mechanism to prevent accidental deletion with vcenter_vnet_delete hook                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 +-----------------------------+------------+------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Settings applied to virtual switches and port groups created by OpeNebula
+Settings applied to virtual switches and port groups created by OpenNebula
 ---------------------------------------------------------------------------------

 OpenNebula uses the following values when creating virtual switches and port groups in vCenter according to what the vSphere's Web Client uses in the same operations: